 The key element, however, is how the highly sensitive child was treated in his childhood and what beliefs about himself he "bought" as a result.
 Often, the lack of awareness of parents or teachers causes the child to be imbued with a sense of low value and enter the adult world with the belief that it is defective or useless.

 Therefore, psychotherapy can be useful to all those Highly Sensitive People who do not understand and do not accept themselves.
-Such support is aimed not so much at curing them of high sensitivity, but at realizing their uniqueness, getting rid of limiting beliefs, learning "self-service" and self-regulation, and starting to live in accordance with their truth.
+Such support is aimed not so much at curing them of high sensitivity, but at realizing their uniqueness, getting rid of limiting beliefs, learning "self-service" and self-regulation, and starting to live by their truth.
 This makes Highly Sensitive People begin to fully use their potential and the deep gifts they have been endowed with.

 Highly Sensitive People Coaching can also be a very good solution.
 Especially for people who have already worked through possible traumas from their past.
 The coach's wise and empathic support will be a highly valued method of personal development for WWO.
 Not only in the professional field.
 Due to the depth of their processing, Highly Sensitive People are naturally interested in exploring human nature, searching for the meaning of life or spiritual topics.
 The possibility of talking to a coach in a safe, non-judgmental, even intimate atmosphere is a very attractive alternative for Highly Sensitive People.